The Illusion of

 The Model Layer

-Lowest RiskIn adequately governed enterprise deployments with appropriate contractual controls, this represents the lowest-probability risk.
+Lowest RiskThis is the lowest-probability risk in a well-governed deployment.
 It receives the most governance attention.
 That attention is disproportionate to actual risk.

 This is where your vendor has invested most heavily.
 It is also the part of the system least likely to cause an incident.